-Fig. 6. (a) ALG2 starts a window abutting a pivot rectangle and (b) slides the window to the right, stopping at each edge that intersects its perimeter, until the pivot abuts the opposite side of the window, (f) on the outside. (g)-(i) Other combinations of the pivot-window orientations are then explored.
+Figure 6: ALG2 starts a window abutting a pivot rectangle (a) and slides the window to the right, stopping at each edge that intersects its perimeter (b), until the pivot abuts the opposite side of the window, on the outside (f).
+Other combinations of the pivot-window orientations are then explored (g-i).
 This process is repeated for every rectangle, using each as a pivot in turn.